textileio/multiclock/README.md

 > Composable and self-describing clocks

-Multiclocks are designed to defenciating various clocks for ordering events in distributed systems.
+Multiclocks are designed for differentiating various clocks for ordering events in distributed systems.

 ### Continued reading